limi-projects/Tech_No_Babble/docs/computing/python/data_types.md

 ## Sets
 A set is an unordered list of elements that contains no repeats.
+It is a collection of distinct elements, wherein no two set elements are the same.
+The number of members in the set is the cardinality.
 This is useful when duplicates are to be avoided and the ordering of the elements is irrelevant.
 A set may be defined via braces, with no key-value pairs.
 ```python